The Iranian Fire Ritual Before Nowruz: Chaharshanbe Suri

 2. Fireworks and Crackers

-Families gather to enjoy Ajil-e Moshkel Gosha, a mixture of dried nuts and fruits believed to bring good luck and remove obstacles.
-This symbolic food reinforces the hope for a prosperous year ahead.
+Families enjoy Ajil-e Moshkel Gosha, a symbolic mix of nuts and dried fruits believed to remove difficulties and bring good luck in the new year.

 4. Fortune Telling (Fal-e Hafez)

-Chaharshanbe Suri is celebrated not only in Iran but also in other Persian-speaking regions, such as Afghanistan, Azerbaijan, and parts of Kurdistan.
-The festival has also gained popularity among the Persian diaspora in Europe, North America, and Australia, where communities gather to keep the tradition alive.
+Today, Chaharshanbe Suri is celebrated not only in Iran but also in Afghanistan, Azerbaijan, Kurdistan, and among Persian diaspora communities across Europe, North America, and Australia.

 How to Celebrate Chaharshanbe Suri at Home

-Chaharshanbe Suri is just one of the many beautiful traditions in Persian culture.
-If you want to explore more about Iranian customs and learn Farsi, join us at Danaa School.
-Our experienced instructors provide engaging online Farsi courses for all levels.
+Chaharshanbe Suri is just one example of the beauty of Persian culture.
+If you want to explore Iranian traditions and learn Farsi, join Danaa School.
+Our expert instructors offer engaging online courses for learners of all levels.

-Start your Persian language journey today with Danaa School!
+Start your Persian learning journey today with Danaa School.

 Find Your Ideal Teacher